facebook/react-native-website/docs/getting-started.md

 npm start
 ```

-This will start a development server for you, and print a QR code in your terminal.
+This will start a development server for you.

 ## Running your React Native application